 - Once he gets to the Murray Franklin show, Arthur stays backstage and silently smokes a cigarette while Murray once more plays Arthur's disastrous stand-up routine to the audience.
 His gaze is burning, and the audience is left with a deep unease as the wheels silently turn in Arthur's head.

 - Murray Franklin's death.
 After Joker rather gleefully admits to the three Wall Street murders, Murray rips him a new one, stating that not everyone is a horrible person and that his actions were utterly unjustified even if that were the case.
-Joker just laughs and says "I know", then telling a final joke despite Murray's protests — slowly raising his voice until he is resorted to tearfully screaming at him, and the moment he finishes...Boom, Headshot!Joker: What do you get...when you cross a mentally ill loner, with a SOCIETY, that ABANDONS HIM AND TREATS HIM LIKE TRASH?!
+Joker just laughs and says "I know", then telling a final joke despite Murray's protests — slowly raising his voice until he is resorted to tearfully screaming at him, and the moment he finishes...Boom, Headshot!.
+On live television:Joker: What do you get... when you cross a MENTALLY ILL LONER, with a SOCIETY, THAT ABANDONS HIM, AND TREATS HIM LIKE TRASH?!
 I'LL TELL YOU WHAT YOU GET!
 YOU GET WHAT YOU FUCKIN' DESERVE!

 - The very chilling shot of Arthur finally seeing that the citizens of Gotham do not care for him, but for the persona he accidentally created.
 His response?
 Painting a smile on his face with his blood, all while relishing through tears his rebirth as Joker.

 - The final scene at Arkham is an Ambiguous Ending at best, though one of the most disturbing factors would have to be Arthur's demeanor throughout it.
 Arthur is laughing his ass off at a "joke" he never tells - and this is a genuine Evil Laugh as opposed to the neurological 'laugh' he lets out throughout the film.
 His voice drips with joyous malice that Arthur never expresses in any other scene.
 One of the few solid facts given by this scene is that there is nothing left of Arthur Fleck.
 As far as he was concerned, Arthur never existed as he wasn't recognized.
-In his place, there now only exists the making of a violent, sadistic, and thoroughly evil Monster Clown who finds mass homicide to be mere comedy in his eyes, with not even a shred of ethical goodwill left.
+In his place, there now only exists the making of a violent, sadistic, and what has been interpreted as thoroughly evil Monster Clown with not even a shred of ethical goodwill left, who definitely finds mass homicide to be mere comedy in his eyes.
 There now only exists The Joker.